Gboster-0/DMM-To-VMF/README.md

 - The map is smaller than like 350x350 (at 96 hammer units per turf setting) (i didn't limit-test this one)
 > If unfulfilled: Most likelly deletes the upper/bottom skybox since they go out of bounds and you get a leak, see above

-- That there isn't a turf with transparency next to a space tile (like reinforced glass floors under windows to space)
+- That there isn't a turf with transparency (or a water turf) next to a space tile (like reinforced glass floors under windows to space)
 > If unfulfilled: Will cause a map leak, and that in turn will get your a horribly long RAD compile time + way more resource usage

 ## Usage -- How to convert a map